-Best-in-Class criteria: By applying best-in-class criteria, companies and countries are identified that display excellence in sustainable management and sustainable products or processes.
-They fulfil ecological and social requirements particularly well, ranging from climate efficiency and low water consumption to labour safety and satisfaction.
+Best-in-Class criteria: By applying best-in-class criteria, companies and countries are identified that display excellence in the transition to a low-carbon economy.

 Exclusion and negative criteria: By applying these criteria, companies, sectors or countries are excluded from the investment universe which fail to fulfil certain ESG criteria or that violate international norms and standards according to the definitions of the International Labour Organisation (ILO), the OECD or the United Nations.